 4. C Examples on Statistical Properties

-The following section contains programs which calculate the summation of first N natural numbers, determines if the given number is prime or not, finds the prime numbers in a given range, calculates the given polynomial equation and evaluates the mean, variance & standard deviation.Mean is the average of the given numbers, Variance is the average of the squared differences from the mean and standard deviation is a measure of how spread out numbers are.
+The C programs in this section calculate the summation of first N natural numbers, determines if the given number is prime or not, finds the prime numbers in a given range, calculates the given polynomial equation and evaluates the mean, variance & standard deviation.Mean is the average of the given numbers, Variance is the average of the squared differences from the mean and standard deviation is a measure of how spread out numbers are.

 5. C Examples on Power and Factorial of a Number

 Multiplying a number by itself gives the power of a number.
 A factorial is a function that multiplies a number by every number below it.
-The following programs compute the power and factorial of a given number using recursion and also displays the multiplication table.
+The C programs in this section compute the power and factorial of a given number using recursion and also displays the multiplication table.

 6. C Examples on Summation of a Series

-The following programs calculate the area of a Triangle, a Circle, a Trapezium, a Rhombus and a Parallelogram.
+The C programs in this section calculate the area of a Triangle, a Circle, a Trapezium, a Rhombus and a Parallelogram.
 A Triangle is obtained by joining 3 non-collinear points.
 A circle is the locus of all points equidistant from a central point.
 A trapezium is a quadrilateral that has one pair of parallel sides.
 A Rhombus is a 4-sided quadrilateral in which all the four sides are equal.
 A Parallelogram is a quadrilateral that has two pairs of parallel sides.

 8. C Examples on finding the Volume and Surface Area of Geometrical Figures

-The following programs calculate the volume and surface area of a Cube, a Cylinder, a Cuboid, a Cone and a Sphere.
+The C programs in this section calculate the volume and surface area of a Cube, a Cylinder, a Cuboid, a Cone and a Sphere.
 A cube is a 3-D object with 6 sides.
 A cylinder is a solid object with two identical flat ends that are circular and one curved side.
 A cuboid is a box-shaped solid object which has six flat sides.
 A cone is a rotated triangle.
 A sphere is a a round figure whose surface is equidistant from all the points.

 A right-angled triangular array of natural numbers is called Floyd triangle.
 Pascal’s Triangle is a triangle of numbers where each number is the two numbers above it added together.
-The following programs illustrate the implementation of Floyd’s triangle and Pascal’s triangle.
+The C programs in this section illustrate the implementation of Floyd’s triangle and Pascal’s triangle.